Luos-io/Documentation/src/pages/luos-technology/basics/basics.md

 While your app does not contain any hardware capabilites (sensors or actuators) as opposed to driver services, an App can talk to your services to receive information, or to give orders.
 For example, an App will not have direct access to sensors or to digital outputs, but will be able to communicate with services that do offer hardware capabilities.

 ## Messages
-Communications between continers and apps is performed through Messages.
+Communications between services and apps is performed through Messages.
 A message contains information on the destination service(s), the type of operation to be performed (a read or write operation and the type of message) as well as any supplemental data.
 The message will be sent on the network, and will arrive at destination, no matter where the service is placed on the network.

 [Go to Messages handling page](../message/handling-message.md).